Kristi has been a competitive gymnastics coach for 25+ years and has coached levels 3-10 to state, regional, western and national titles.

 Good Starts in Gymnastics

 Children have to understand what you're talking about when you're coaching.
 It's important to use the proper technical lingo so that kids can advance from your class to the next.
 Refrain from making up your own slang for skills because it will be confusing for kids if they go on to become competitive athletes.
-Stick to the correct technical words for all skills, all technique and all dance related movement.
+Stick to the correct technical words for all skills, all techniques and all dance-related movements.
 As a teacher, coach or owner, insist on this type of attention to detail.

 If you're doing a group lesson for a class and the teacher prefers that you use different terminology, by all means, acquiesce.
 Since the team does not attend your facility and they are paying you to teach privately, it's important that the coach feels you are teaching things they want their athletes to learn.
 In cases like this, I typically invite coaches to help with the kiddos so that they can use their lingo and they can learn some great tips on how to teach tumbling.